hardliner66/maas/openapi/maas.md

 Releases ownership of a mutex

-Releases ownership of a mutex with the given `name`, if it is currently owned and the `uuid` matches.
+Releases ownership of a mutex with the given `name`, if it is currently owned and the `mutex_id` matches.

 # Arguments

 * `name` - The name of the mutex.

-* `uuid` - The maximum amount of seconds to wait for the mutex.
+* `mutex_id` - The maximum amount of seconds to wait for the mutex.
 Default: 60.
 Use 0 to return instantly.

 returns a struct with the `name` and the `is_locked` property of a mutex.